 4. Linux Mint

-Overall, Linux Mint is easy to use, compatible with a wide range of hardware, and lets you install/remove software without any hassle using its software manager app.
+Overall, Linux Mint is easy to use, compatible with a wide range of hardware, and lets you install/remove the software without any hassle using its software manager app.

 5. Manjaro Linux